About Professional Safety

 - Vantage Point Articles: A forum for sharing ideas and opinions in order to encourage and stimulate critical thinking, discussion and debate on matters of concern to the OSH profession.
 (Suggested length: up to 1,800 words)

 Tone and style for these articles: Most articles for the journal are written in the third person.
 In other words, authors does not speak directly to readers.
 Instead of using “you” statements (e.g., “You can . . .”) use universal language (e.g., “OSH managers can . . .”).
 In addition, these articles cannot promote a specific product, association or company.
 They should be informational – that is, they should be idea- and concept-focused rather than product- or company-focused.

 Manuscripts submitted for publication must be original, must not be under consideration by another journal/publication, and must not have been previously published.
-When submitting these types of article, please sign and submit a transfer of copyright agreement, which assigns ASSP rights to the article but also outlines author permissions for using the content.
+When submitting these types of articles, please sign and submit a transfer of copyright agreement, which assigns ASSP rights to the article but also outlines author permissions for using the content.